sdmp/sdmp.github.io/schema/response/index.md

 * `400` **"Bad request"** - Used to indicate that a received request was not interpretable.
 * `404` **"Not found"** - This status is used in all cases where a requested resource is unavailable or when the resource has been deleted.

+TODO add in the session/network connection responses in here

 Note: If you want additional status codes for your application and want more widespread adoption, please make a request by [filing an "issue" on Github][issue] and your custom